Noisy Coherent Population Trapping: Applications to Noise Estimation and Qubit State Preparation: Conclusion

 \section{Conclusion}

-We have analyzed the CPT phenomenon in the presence of a classical weakly coupled noise environment, on top of quantum vacuum noise.
-We have derived a TCL ME for the reduced dynamics of the driven $\Lambda$ system and showed that the equilibrium state has a non-zero excited state population.
-We find a one-to-one correspondence between the height of the CPT dip and the value of the unknown noise parameter, allowing for experimental determination of the noise.
-In the presence of other experimental techniques to find environment correlation times, the parameter estimation technique using CPT can be implemented to infer further unknown parameters of the noise model.
-We apply this knowledge to the problem of dissipative qubit state initialization and show that the target states prepared this way vary in fidelity.
+We analyze the CPT phenomenon in the presence of a classical weakly coupled noise environment, in addition to quantum vacuum noise.
+We derive a TCL ME for the reduced dynamics of the driven $\Lambda$ system and show that the equilibrium state has a non-zero excited state population.
+We find a one-to-one correspondence between the height of the CPT dip and the value of the unknown noise parameter, allowing for the determination of the noise without resorting to multiple experimental set-ups.
+We illustrate our approach by tackling the problem of dissipative qubit state initialization and show that the target states prepared via dark state initialization generally vary in fidelity, with the minimum at the equal superposition state.